Skip to main content

 If tab_id is not specified, actions execute on the currently active tab.

-Tab Management Actions
+Tab Management Methods

 List Tabs